Pumpkin02/ML4B-project/README.md

 1. Data Collection
     We gathered two datasets:
     - A. jl-based dataset containing raw tweets from various ‘Bundestag’ members
-    - A fake news dataset containing labelled entries (true or false)
+    - A fake/true news dataset containing labelled entries (true or false)
 2. Automated Preprocessing of Political Tweets
     Using a custom Python script (datacleaning.py) we performed the following:
     - Parsed. jl files and extracted relevant fields (text, created_at, username)